celestemoura/restaurant-search/README.md

 2. Start the server by running ```npx live-server``` in the terminal.
 Browser will open automatically.

 3. Because of CORS, calls from the browser will fail.
 To be able to run the app locally:
-    a. on Chrome, download and install the <a target="https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf">Allow CORS: Access-Control-Allow-Origin</a> extension.
+    a. on Chrome, download and install the [Allow CORS: Access-Control-Allow-Origin](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) extension.
 Once extension is active, search again;
     b. on Safari, temporarily disable CORS checks in the browser (Safari > ```Settings``` > ```Advanced``` > enable checkbox ```Show features for web developers``` > ```Developer``` > enable checkbox ```Security``` : ```Disable cross-origin restrictions```).

 4. To stop the live server, ctrl + C in the terminal.